chainstacklabs/foundry-vs-hardhat/Notes.md

 There's a lot going on here so let's review the basics:

-- The test contract inherits from DSTest
+- The test contract inherits from `DSTest`.
-- We have to import the contract we want to test and instantiate it inside the`setUp()` method., which is similar to the `beforeEach` in Javascript tests.
+- We have to import the contract we want to test and instantiate it inside the`setUp()` method, which is similar to the `beforeEach` in Javascript tests.
 - Each test is a public function which name starts with _test_ or _testFail_.
 - Inside each test, we can call the contract methods using the contract instance created in the `setUp()`.
 - To send ETH to a contract method, you have to use `contract.methodName{value: 1 ether}();`